Daniel009891/bright-spark/README.md

 ### Media

 * Images used were sourced from [shutterstock.com](https://www.shutterstock.com/).
-* Video for about IPA was sourced from [youtube.com](https://www.youtube.com/).
-* The map used on the contact page was sourced from [Google Maps](https://app.grammarly.com/).

 ### Codes

-* The nav element and media query sizes were inspired by the[Love Running](https://github.com/Daniel009891/love-running) project.
+* The question layout and function ideas were inspired by the [tackoverflow.com] (https://stackoverflow.com/questions/75996907/trying-to-implement-a-scoring-system-to-a-web-based-trivia-game) forum submission.

-* The flex box was inspired by [Kiranworkspace.com](https://kiranworkspace.com/how-to-stick-footer-to-bottom-of-page/) to aid with the footer position.
+* The container method was inspired by [linuxhint.com](https://linuxhint.com/how-to-make-html-container-box-in-html/#b1).

 ## Acknowledgements

 This website was created as a portfolio 1 project for the Full Stack Software Development course at [Code Institute](https://codeinstitute.net/ie/).
 I would like to thank my mentor, [Harry Dhillon](https://github.com/Harry-Leepz), for the guidance and encouragement given throughout the project.
 Following his valuable feedback and advice, the website has been refined to be more intuitive and it has improved the overall user experience.

-I would also like to thank the slack community at Code institute, the issues with styling and positioning have been rectified mostly by searching the same issues on slack.
+I would also like to thank the slack community at Code institute, the issues with functions have been rectified mostly by searching the same issues on slack.
 This has proven an invaluable tool for myself.